srest2021/pickup-app/Documentation.md

 ### 9.1 Deployment Process

-We build and deploy our app automatically on pushes to `main` via GitHub Actions using Expo EAS.
+We build and deploy our app automatically on pushes to `main` via GitHub Actions using Expo EAS. `.yml` scripts written to automate this process are available at `./.github/workflows`.

 ## Glossary

 ### 12.1 Terms and Definitions

+None